Quiet BPD: What It Is, Common Signs, + How It’s Managed

 For Loved Ones + Family Members

-If you care about someone with quiet BPD, you might not see their pain — but it’s there.
-Here are a few ways to support them compassionately:
+If you care about someone with quiet BPD, you may not always see their pain — but it’s very real.
+Here are a few compassionate ways to offer support:

 People with quiet BPD often look composed even when they’re struggling inside.